HP board increases dividend by 10 percent

-Hewlett-Packard Co raised its quarterly dividend by 10 percent on Thursday, amid shareholder displeasure over the company's $11 billion acquisition of British software firm Autonomy Plc.
+Hewlett-Packard Co raised its quarterly dividend by 10 percent on Thursday, amid shareholder displeasure over the company's $11 billion (7.2 billion pounds) acquisition of British software firm Autonomy Plc.

 HP has said it intended to increase its regular dividend annually and that the increase would to be in the double digits.